 Under the DSCSA, the saleable units of measure of all prescription drugs must contain a serial number.
-Unfortunately, numerous manufacturers have elected to limit serialization to the case or carton level – and not put serial numbers on individual boxes or vials.
+Unfortunately, numerous manufacturers have elected to limit serialization to the case or carton level - and apply a serial number on individual boxes or vials.
 As a result, the typical low unit of measure that you have purchased in the past will no longer be available from distributors.

-Beginning in November 2019, McKesson Medical-Surgical will stop selling low unit of measure quantities of prescription drugs, such as vials and eaches, unless they have been serialized by the applicable manufacturer.
-Instead, McKesson will work with repackagers to provide you the low unit of measure services that you have come to expect from McKesson.
-Our repackagers will create low unit of measure packaging for you that will comply with the DSCSA and address your prescription drug needs.
+Beginning November 27, 2019, McKesson Medical-Surgical stopped selling low unit of measure quantities of prescription drugs, such as vials and eaches, unless they have been serialized by the applicable manufacturer.
+Instead, we will coordinate with repackagers to provide you the low unit of measure services that you have come to expect from us.
+Our repackagers will create low unit of measure packaging that will comply with the DSCSA and address your prescription drug needs.

 Due to the increased expense related to repackaging, relabeling, handling and transportation, you will see an increase in price for prescription drugs sold by the vial or each.

 Additionally, low unit of measure prescription drugs will be drop-shipped to meet timing guidelines for the new serialization requirements.
 Non-refrigerated items have a drop-ship fee of $5, while refrigerated items have a drop-ship fee of $25.

 Get additional information on the DSCSA requirements for dispensers, effective November 27, 2020.

 Low unit of measure pharmaceuticals drop-shipping now >